 We know he's a thousand times better than Hillary Clinton on the life issue.

-I mean Cecile Richards for goodness sake introduces Hillary at rally right so we know on conservative issues he's a much better even though there's been some inconsistencies there in the past he's much better than Secretary Clinton and we know what Secretary Clinton did relative to Benghazi where she said one thing privately and yet told the American people a completely different story a story that was not accurate in any way.
+And we know what Secretary Clinton did relative to Benghazi, where she said one thing privately and yet told the American people a completely different story, a story that was not accurate in any way.

-You know Congressman Chaffetz if if you have the freedom caucus but for the Freedom Caucus, John Boehner would probably still be speaker today.
+You know, Congressman Chaffetz, if you have the Freedom Caucus, but for the Freedom Caucus, John Boehner would probably still be speaker today.

-They have to threaten to use a mechanism known as privilege resolution a force of floor vote on impeachment of the IRS director um if leadership declines.
+They have to threaten to use a mechanism known as privilege resolution to force a floor vote on impeachment of the IRS director if leadership declines.

-I guess my question is to what extent if is there any self-introspection going on among Republicans to the extent that maybe if they kept their promise to use the power of the purse and didn't have so many show votes to repeal Obamacare but actually use that power would be willing to confront Obama let him shut the government down.
+I guess my question is, to what extent is there any self-introspection going on among Republicans to the extent that maybe if they kept their promise to use the power of the purse and didn't have so many show votes to repeal Obamacare, but actually use that power, would be willing to confront Obama, let him shut the government down.

 Well, look, it's a huge contributor, and I think this is a conservative nation.